EricssonBroadcastServices/chromecast-demo-receiver/README.md

 grunt update
 ```

-then deploy the `dist` directory in any webserver, add the URL in chromecast console and enjoy!
+then deploy the `dist` directory in any webserver, add the webserver-URL in [Google Cast SDK Developer Console](https://cast.google.com/u/2/publish/#/overview) and enjoy!

 Grunt commands
 ==============